marvinrusinek/devchallenges-interior-consultant/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.
+This webpage was created as a submission to a [DevChallenges](https://www.devchallenges.io/challenges) challenge.
+The [challenge](https://www.devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build a webpage that satisfies the given user stories.

 ## Contact